 ESA PADRE Analysis Results

-Test case: Example DRAMA Uncontrolled Component-Centric Vehicle Re-entry
+Test case: Example SAMj Controlled Component-Centric Vehicle Re-entry

 Demonstration of the PADRE spacecraft assessment mode.
 This analysis simulated the destructive re-entry of a 1000kg component-centric vehicle, modelled as a relatively simple structore comprising approximately 40 components.
-Re-entry is predicted from a circular sun-synchronous orbit of 130km altitude using the DRAMA v3.0.4 version of SESAM.
-Uncertainties in the initial true anomaly, atmosphere density, material properties, drag and heating coefficients are considered.
-A standard Monte-Carlo of between 2000 and 5000 simulations has been executed.
+Re-entry is predicted from a circular sun-synchronous orbit of 130km altitude using SAMj.
+Uncertainties in the initial state vector, atmosphere density, material properties, drag and heating coefficients are considered.
+A standard Monte-Carlo of between 1000 simulations has been executed.

 Status